Yukino1010/Pokemon_Image_Classification/README.md

 ![image](https://github.com/Yukino1010/Pokemon_Image_Classification/blob/master/accracy_loss/origin.png)

-At the begining I use the origin data to train my model.Although I got 60% accuracy on testing data ,but it was obviously overfitting to the training data, so I consider to do data augumentation to slove this problem.
+At the begining I use the origin data to train my model.<br>Although I got 60% accuracy on testing data ,but it was obviously overfitting to the training data, so I consider to do data augumentation to slove this problem.

 **after data augumentation**